PRA3006-Group/drug-2/README.md

 We aimed to investigate drug multifunctionality with data obtained from Wikidata and Bio2RDF.

 ## Running the code
-1. Begin by downloading the ZIP file containing the code.
+1. Begin by downloading the ZIP file containing the code from the main branch.
 2. Once downloaded, within the website folder, run the homepage HTML file.
 3. Navigating between the different pages should be possible from the opened webpage.
 4. Explore the multifunctionality of drugs from available disease clusters!